Marie Taglioni: Retirement, last years and death

 Taglioni retired from performing in 1847; for a time she took up residence at the Ca' d'Oro on the Grand Canal in Venice.
 When the ballet of the Paris Opéra was reorganized on stricter, more professional lines, she was its guiding spirit.
 With the director of the new Conservatoire de danse, Lucien Petipa, and Petipa's former pupil, the choreographer Louis Mérante, she figured on the six-member select jury of the first annual competition for the corps de ballet, held on 13 April 1860.

 Her only choreographic work was Le papillon (1860) for her student Emma Livry, who is remembered for dying in 1863 when her costume was set alight by a gas lamp used for stage lighting.
 Johann Strauss II composed the "Marie Taglioni Polka" (Op.
 173) in honour of Marie Taglioni's niece, Marie "Paul" Taglioni, also known as "Marie the Younger".
 The two women, having the same name, have often been conflated, or confused with each other.

 Later in England, she taught social dance and ballroom to children and society ladies in London; she also took a limited number of ballet pupils.
 She resided at #14 Connaught Square, London from 1875 to 1876.

-Death

-Taglioni died in Marseille on 22 April 1884, the day before her 80th birthday.
+Taglioni died poor in Marseille on 22 April 1884, the day before her 80th birthday.
 Her body was moved to Paris.
 There is some debate over whether she is buried in Montmartre or in Père Lachaise, or if the grave Montmartre site belongs to her mother.
 The local dancers began leaving their worn pointe shoes on the Montmartre grave as a tribute and thanks to the first pointe dancer.